mahir-majid/world-cup-prep-tool/README.md

 Project Structure:

-Backend: The backend directory was built using Express.js.
+Backend: The backend directory was built using Node.js and Express.js.
 This directory stores the different models and tables used in the project's MySQL database including a Users model which was utilized to handle user registration through JSON Web Token Authentication, a Countries model to store all the selected countries of an authenticated user, and a Players model to store the 5 national team players corresponding to a user's selected countries.
 To gather player information for each national team along with the top clubs and leagues, OpenAI's API was used for gathering and processing the data.